 Fire extinguishers should be inspected regularly to ensure that they can perform in a fire emergency.
 It is recommended to perform a visual inspection of your fire extinguishers weekly to check the pressure gauge.
 Remove the fire extinguisher from the mounting bracket to do so.
 If the yellow pointer on the gauge is in the green zone, the extinguisher is properly pressurized and ready to use.
 If the gauge is pointing to the red zone it means that there is NOT enough pressure, and your fire extinguisher should be replaced.
 A professional inspection by a certified fire equipment dealer should be conducted on an annual basis to ensure that the fire extinguisher will function correctly in the event of an emergency.

 When inspecting your fire extinguishers, be sure to look for signs of damage or misuse.

-● Fire extinguishers must be replaced after 10 years, so always check the manufacture date to confirm that it hasn’t expired
+- Most fire extinguishers need to be refilled or refurbished every 5-6 years, so always check the manufacture date to confirm that it hasn’t expired

 How to Recharge a Fire Extinguisher